Dungeon Keeper: Reception

 In a 2001 review, PC Zone, like Gamezilla, called the game "classic", but also criticised its "repetitive" gameplay.
 Trent Ward of GameSpot remarked "It's a rich strategy game that is both intuitive and challenging, both innovative and polished", and felt the game was "among the best games released so far this year".
 Gamezilla and PC Zones beliefs were echoed by a reviewer of Edge, who described the game as a "masterpiece".
 Another reviewer who agreed was from Computer and Video Games.
 He described Dungeon Keeper as "totally awesome!", and praised the flexibility and detail.
 A reviewer of Jeuxvideo.com commended the replayability and sound effects.
 Robert Mayer of Computer Games Strategy Plus complimented the humour, sound, and the 3D view, and liked the elements working together, but criticised the artificial intelligence.
-Next Generations reviewer lauded the sense of humour, describing it as typical of Bullfrog, the "dark and edgy" soundtrack, further saying it mixes mediaeval themes with guitar sounds, and the gameplay's addictiveness.
+Next Generations reviewer lauded the sense of humour, describing it as typical of Bullfrog, the "dark and edgy" soundtrack, further saying it mixes medieval themes with guitar sounds, and the gameplay's addictiveness.
 The only criticism was the "occasionally weak" artificial intelligence.
 Reviewers from the French magazine Génération 4 were highly complimentary: one reviewer commented that Dungeon Keeper is in-between Warcraft and Theme Park due to its creature management and real-time combat, and also believed that it is hard to leave a level after winning.
 Another reviewer described Dungeon Keeper as "The game of the year!".
 The magazine also listed Dungeon Keeper as their top PC CD game of summer 1997.

 Dungeon Keeper was a finalist in the Software Publishers Association's 13th Annual Excellence in Software Awards Best of 1997 Codie awards for Best Strategy Software Game.
 In 1997, Dungeon Keeper appeared #4 on PC Gamers list of top 100 games, and, in June, was named as their Game Of The Month.
 In June 2014, The Guardian listed Dungeon Keeper as one of Britain's 30 greatest video games.